• Exit Beyond the Streets quickly

 If you are interested in pursuing training with us then contact us and we will arrange a diagnostic call, so we can best hear about your training needs.

-Due to an increase in demand for bespoke training delivery, we have taken the decision to pause our open training sessions.
-If you'd like us to deliver training to your team or organisation, please contact us at training@beyondthestreets.org.uk.
+If you would like to attend an open access training session, please see our Eventbrite page to sign up.
+If you'd like us to deliver bespoke training to your team or organisation, please contact us at training@beyondthestreets.org.uk.

 Contact